-The same Palazzo Barberini, former residence of the noble Barberini clan, preserves also the small painting previously mistakenly attributed to Guido Reni he supposedly made moments before she was led to the executioner’s block.
-This is the first hint that made historians started to doubt his paternity.
+The same Palazzo Barberini, the former residence of the noble Barberini clan, preserves also the small painting previously mistakenly attributed to Guido Reni he supposedly made moments before she was led to the executioner’s block.
+This is the first hint that made historians start to doubt his paternity.
 It was very unlikely that a painter was let inside the prison right before she was going to be executed.

 When Goethe revealed to his friend and philosopher Johann Georg Zimmermann how much humanity he had perceived from “Cenci’s face” was 1777.
-In 1778, Lavater devoted emotional pages to Beatrice Cenci in his “Physiognomische Fragmente” remembering her sad destiny as described by Muratori in his 1749 “Annali d’Italia”, where he wrote about the “unruly desires” of her father and the Pope’s intransigence.
+In 1778, Lavater devoted emotional pages to Beatrice Cenci in his “Physiognomische Fragmente” remembering her sad destiny as described by Lodovico Antonio Muratori in his 1749 “Annali d’Italia”, where he wrote about the “unruly desires” of her father and the Pope’s intransigence.

-This literature inspired more romantic literature and writers and poets of the likes of Shelley, Dickens and Stendhal among the many who honoured the memory of the unlucky Roman girl contributed to creating the myth around this small painting, making it a real cult.
-The portrait of this young woman, with her red eyes, as if she was crying, image of innocence and kindness, was the heart of a romantic myth that made Beatrice Cenci the perfect heroine around growing hostility towards the Catholic Church.
+This narrative inspired more romantic literature and writers and poets of the likes of Shelley, Dickens and Stendhal among the many who honored the memory of the unlucky Roman girl contributed to creating the myth around this small painting, making it a real cult.
+The portrait of this young woman, with her red eyes, as if she was crying, an image of innocence and kindness, was the heart of a romantic myth that made Beatrice Cenci the perfect heroine around growing hostility towards the Catholic Church.

 Where to find Beatrice Cenci in Rome today